jeff-hykin/deno-guillotine/README.md

 ```

 4. Profit<br>
 It will generate two files.
 One with no extension, and one with a `.ps1` extension.
 One file is a shortcut to the other.
 Typing `./example` will run the file with a specific version of deno, and if the user doesn't have deno it is automatically installed (without changing the user's PATH if they have another version of deno).
+One file is just a shortcut to the other one, and technically `./example.ps1` will work on all platforms, but typing that is not as pretty.

 # How does it work?